cvelas31/data_engineer_resources/Project_3/home/.ipynb_checkpoints/README-checkpoint.md

 the other tables
 - Looking error inside the redshift cluster with the appropiate stl
 - Check timestamp loading on redshift

-## Additional Resources and Feedback
-### Regarding deststyle

-It's okay to use the diststyle all for small tables like users/artists especially if they are used in multiple joins with big partitioned tables.
-The use of song_id as a dist key for songplays table will cause issues, as some songs are played much more than the others leading to a skewed distribution.
-So using song_id as a distkey needs prior analysis of the distribution of records/song.
-A better way for distribution is to use the songplay_id, as it contains a unique value per record, which will mostly ensure good distribution of data without skew.
-You can also use the EVEN diststyle for songplays table to ensure equal distribution of data among the nodes

-### Others
-- [2X Your Redshift Speed With Sortkeys and Distkeys]
-- [Choosing Best Sort Key/ Dist Key - Official AWS Doc ]

-[//]: <> (Links and some external resources.)
-[2X Your Redshift Speed With Sortkeys and Distkeys]: https://www.sisense.com/blog/double-your-redshift-performance-with-the-right-sortkeys-and-distkeys/
-[Choosing Best Sort Key/ Dist Key - Official AWS Doc]: https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key.html